Here are ten tips to help you reduce your debt.

 Pay Your Bills on Time

 When you pay your bills on time, you are building your credit history and putting yourself in a better position to obtain credit at lower rates in the future.
 But when you don’t pay your bills on time, not only will you have to pay late fees of up to $39 or more, but also you’ll be hurting your credit score.
-If you find it difficult to pay your credit cards on time because you have too many accounts and too many payments, you may want to consider bill consolidation.
+If you find it difficult to pay your credit cards on time because you have too many accounts and too many payments, you may want to consider consolidating debt.

 Pay More than the Minimum Payment on Your Credit Cards